That doesn’t diminish the team manager’s importance, but it makes it easier for managers to have highly engaged employees.

-- Train your employees to align their actions with the cause you’re working for, both at work and in their personal lives.
+- Align employees’ actions with the cause you’re working for, both at work and in their personal lives.

-The modern employee wants to work on their own terms.
+The modern employee wants to have their decision-making process.

-Flexibility not only reduces the stress to get the job done in a specific time period, but it also provides a sense of autonomy – both of which are perfect for engaging employees.
+Flexibility reduces the stress of getting the job done in a specific period and provides a sense of autonomy, which are perfect for engaging employees.

-In another study, which focused on millennials, 77% of respondents said that a flexible working schedule made them more productive.
+In another study focused on millennials, 77% of respondents said that a flexible working schedule made them more productive.

 So, ditch the mandatory 9 to 5 regime and cut your employees some slack.

-At times, employees find it difficult to wrap their heads around certain incentives and company policies.
+At times, employees find it challenging to wrap their heads around specific incentives and company policies.